spacetelescope/jwst/docs/jwst/user_documentation/introduction.rst

 the :ref:`Python interface <run_from_python>`.

-The full end-to-end 'pipeline' (from raw data to high-level data products) is comprised of three seperate pipeline stages that are run individually to produce output products at different calibration levels:
+The full end-to-end 'pipeline' (from raw data to high-level data products) is comprised of three separate pipeline stages that are run individually to produce output products at different calibration levels:

 	:Stage 1: Detector-level corrections and ramp fitting for individual